FRRouting/frrbot/README.md

 Running
 -------

-Note:
+Notes:

-Because this program invokes git from the shell, it needs to set the `user.name` and `user.email` options.
+* Because this program invokes git from the shell, it needs to set the `user.name` and `user.email` options.
 Presently it does this globally so it will overwrite your configs for these.
 Running in Docker is recommended until this is fixed.

+* When setting `gh_app_route`, remember that this is relative to the uWSGI mountpoint.
+So for example if your uWSGI mountpoint is `/frrbot` and you set `gp_app_route` to `/gh`, the full URL that frrbot will listen for GitHub webhooks on will be `/frrbot/gh`.

 **Option 1: `flask run`**